npardal/vacationPals/README.md

 # vacationPals
-here's a project i'm working on, and really passionate about :)
+here's a project i'm working on